-Conflict Free: How to Ensure your Buying Ethical Diamonds
+Conflict Free: How to Ensure You Are Buying Ethical Diamonds

 A Guide to Ethical Diamonds

-So what actually constitutes as an ethical diamond, or a conflict free diamond?
-Ethical diamonds are those that are completely free from violence and are mined and sourced, in accordance to strict labour and environmental standards.
+So what actually constitutes as an ethical diamond or a conflict-free diamond?
+Ethical diamonds are those that are completely free from violence and are mined and sourced, in accordance with strict labor and environmental standards.
 An ethical diamond should not have financed a civil war, but also it should have been mined in conditions completely free of violence.

 The working conditions in the diamond mines should also be of a certain standard.
-There should be no child labour and workers should earn a fair wage, under a safe working environment.
-In addition, mining companies avoid damage to the the environment and ecosystems.
+There should be no child labor and workers should earn a fair wage, under a safe working environment.
+In addition, mining companies avoid damage to the environment and ecosystems.

 However, there is a potential problem.
 Retailers tend to rely on something known as the Kimberly Process when certifying their diamonds, which defines a conflict diamond that is used to fund a rebel movement.
-This means that a diamond may be granted conflict free status, to gems that have been sourced with violence or explotation of workers, including child labour.
+This means that a diamond may be granted conflict-free status, to gems that have been sourced with violence or exploitation of workers, including child labor.
 This is something to consider when you are thinking about purchasing a diamond or diamond jewelry.
-Remember to ask your jeweler as many questions as possible about diamond in question.
+Remember to ask your jeweler as many questions as possible about the diamond in question.

 Sources of Ethical Diamonds

 If you want a better chance of buying completely ethical diamonds, look or diamonds that are sourced in certain regions of the world.
-A lot of diamonds are mined in Africa, but many of the countries in Africa should be avoided, such as Angola and Zimbabwe, as their stones are often ethically tainted with killings, sexual violence and corruption.
-Furthermore, Ivory Coast diamonds should be avoid and they are funding and contributing to a long running civil conflict.
+A lot of diamonds are mined in Africa, but many of the countries in Africa should be avoided, such as Angola and Zimbabwe, as their stones are often ethically tainted with killings, sexual violence, and corruption.
+Furthermore, Ivory Coast diamonds should be avoided and they are funding and contributing to a long-running civil conflict.

 Canadian diamonds are also a good choice, as they are arguably the most ethical.
-They are mined under stric labour and environmental lawa, meaning that thier diamond mines work with local communities, and protect and respect the artic envirnment.
+They are mined under strict labor and environmental laws, meaning that their diamond mines work with local communities, and protect and respect the arctic environment.
 Diamonds from Russia and South Africa are also good choices.

 What Should I Look for in a Jeweler?

-Shop around and utilise the internet – check out reviews of jewelers online to see if you can find out some information on a certain jewelers ethical practice.
-Any extra information you find will help you to make and informed decision, so you are buying a diamond that you are completely happy with.
+Shop around and utilize the internet – check out reviews of jewelers online to see if you can find out some information on a certain jewelers ethical practice.
+Any extra information you find will help you to make an informed decision, so you are buying a diamond that you are completely happy with.